Six Days' Campaign: Campaign

-Napoleon was too quick for Blücher: he decimated Lieutenant General Olssufiev's Russian IX Corps at the Battle of Champaubert (10 February).
+Napoleon was too quick for Blücher: he decimated Lieutenant General Olsufiev's Russian IX Corps at the Battle of Champaubert (10 February).
 There were 4,000 Russian casualties and Russian General Zakhar Dmitrievich Olsufiev taken prisoner, to approximately 200 French casualties.

 This placed the French army between Blücher's vanguard and his main body.
 Napoleon turned his attention to the vanguard and defeated Osten-Sacken and Yorck at Montmirail on 11 February; There were 4,000 Coalition casualties, to 2,000 French casualties.
 Napoleon attacked and defeated them again the next day at the Battle of Château-Thierry.
 There were 1,250 Prussian, 1,500 Russian casualties and nine cannons lost, to approximately 600 French casualties.

 Napoleon then turned on the main body of the Army of Silesia and on 14 February defeated Blücher in the Battle of Vauchamps near Étoges, pursuing the latter towards Vertus.
 There were 7,000 Prussian casualties and 16 cannons lost, to approximately 600 French casualties.

 These disasters compelled the retreat of the whole Silesian army, and Napoleon, leaving detachments with Marshals Mortier and Marmont to deal with them, hurried back to Troyes.